ORNL/VERTEX-CFD/docs/usage.md

 mpirun <PATH TO INSTALLATION LOCATION>/bin/vertexcfd --i=<PATH TO INPUT FILE LOCATION>/incompressible_2d_channel.xml
 ```
-Once the simulation starts, the example output should look like:
+Once the simulation starts, the example output should look like the following:
 ```
 ============================================================================
 Time Integration Begin